brcontainer/qt-helper/README.md

-# qt-helper
+# Qt-helper

-Simple QT library to improve and help in their projects
+Simple Qt library to improve and help in their projects

 ## Usage: